R h e t o r i c a l

 E n g i n e e r

-Kailah Figueroa is a rhetorical engineer, memory archivist, and part-time prose stylist.
-Her poetry has appeared in Black Warrior Review, The Cincinnati Review, Poetry Northwest, Torch Literary Arts, Pigeon Pages, wildness, and is forthcoming in Lampblack and Ploughshares.
-A Best New Poets and Pushcart Prize nominee, Figueroa has received support and fellowships from the Fulbright Commission, Vermont Studio Center, Fine Arts Work Center, Cave Canem, and Bread Loaf Writers’ Conference.
+Kailah Figueroa (she/her) is a rhetorical engineer, memory archivist, and part-time prose stylist.
+Her work has appeared in Black Warrior Review, The Cincinnati Review, Lampblack Magazine, Pigeon Pages, Ploughshares, Poetry Northwest, Torch Literary Arts, wildness, and forthcoming in Callaloo Journal, and The McNeese Review.
+A Best New Poets and Pushcart Prize nominee, Figueroa has received support and fellowships from the Bread Loaf Writers’ Conference, Cave Canem Foundation, Fine Arts Work Center, US-UK Fulbright Commission, and Vermont Studio Center.

-She loves fresh flowers, karaoke, and Alice Coltrane; her biggest dream is for her and all her friends to live on the same street.
+She loves fresh flowers, karaoke, Alice Coltrane and Ethel Cain; her biggest dream is for her and all her friends to live on the same street.
 You can follow her on Instagram, read her Newsletter, or visit her CV.